C'est Magnifique

 "C'est Magnifique" ("It's Magnificent") is a 1953 popular song written by Cole Porter for his 1953 musical Can-Can, where it was introduced by Lilo and Peter Cookson.
-The song become a standard.
+The song became a standard.
 The only version to chart was by Gordon MacRae which reached No. 29 for one week.

 In the 1960 film of Can-Can, the song was performed by Frank Sinatra and Shirley Maclaine.